hupiyingwu/BitHive/doc/README.md

 2.Users' privacy is monitored by trojans

-3.The script will stop running when your computer is shutdown
+3.The script will stop running when your computer shutdown

 ### Developer:
 1.Developer are blackmailed by malware